DarienLibrary/website_content/content/_finished/3d_printers/3d-printers.md

 ### Submit Your Print

-Our 3D printer is unavailable due to needed maintenance work.
+Our 3D printer in the Digital Media Lab is unavailable due to needed maintenance work.
 Enter your email below and we'll notify you when we're accepting 3D printing submissions again.
+Children up to age 12 may use the 3D printer in the TEA Room.
+Please call [203-669-5235](tel:2036695235) to schedule your reservation.
 <script type="text/javascript" src="https://form.jotform.com/jsform/80075731679161"></script>
 </div>
 </div>